16 Days of Activism Toolkit

 Foreword

 “Will you strive for justice and peace among all people, and respect the dignity of every human being?
 I will, with God’s help.”
 This portion of the Baptismal Covenant reflects a driving principle behind all of Episcopal Relief & Development’s work.
 In everything we do, we seek to respect the dignity of every human being.
 This includes eliminating barriers to growth and development.
-For women and children, those barriers can include unequal access to economic resources and decision-making.
+For women and children, those barriers can include unequal access to economic resources and decision making.
 Worse, women and children too often suffer from violence.
-Violence has a devastating impact not only on the women who are direct victims of violence, but also on families and communities.
+Violence has a devastating impact, not only on the women who are direct victims of violence, but also on families and communities.
 It also contributes to cycles of poverty.
-By contrast, preventing violence, promoting equal access to economic opportunities and decision-making, and cultivating women as leaders help women thrive and become productive contributors to their communities and economies.
+By contrast, preventing violence, promoting equal access to economic opportunities and decision making, and cultivating women as leaders helps women thrive and become productive contributors to their communities and economies.
 This toolkit will help you and your congregation learn more about these important issues and Episcopal Relief & Development’s transformative work in this area.

 Tammi Mott, Vice President, International Program Operations

 At Episcopal Relief & Development, we and our partners around the world share a vision for the work we do.
 It is a vision of community where all people — regardless of age, sex, gender or gender identity — live together in abundant dignity, trust, hope and love.
 This vision springs from our faith in the goodness of creation and our belief that every being is created equally in God’s image.
 This vision is sustained by our deep commitment to our work, as demonstrated throughout the stories and resource links in this toolkit, which are both hope-filled and transformational in helping women and girls to rise up empowered and resilient.
 Be it for 16 or 365 days, I invite you to join with us and our global partners as we journey toward this vision.
-I lift up to you this toolkit and the opportunities it provides to learn more, pray more and do more, so that, by our working, together gender-based violence may truly be no more.
+I lift up to you this toolkit and the opportunities it provides to learn more, pray more and do more so that, by our working together, gender-based violence may truly be no more.

-The Rev. Pascual Torres, co-founder and Executive Director, Siempre Unidos
+The Rev. Pascual Torres, Co-founder and Executive Director, Siempre Unidos

-“There is no longer Jew or Greek, there is no longer slave or free, there is no longer male and female; for all of you are one in Christ Jesus.”
-(Galatians 3:28).
+“There is no longer Jew or Greek, there is no longer slave or free, there is no longer male and female; for all of you are one in Christ Jesus” (Galatians 3:28).
 Siempre Unidos is a faith-based organization committed to eradicating gender-based violence (GBV) and all other forms of violence and discrimination.
 We welcome the initiative launched by Episcopal Relief & Development, 16 Days of Activism against GBV, by sharing stories, reflecting together, praying and acting.
-For those who accept the invitation, the toolkit provides resources for the journey that will empower them to respond effectively and, to step firmly into the fight to eradicate a form of violence so subtle that it masks itself as culturally correct, socially accepted, harmless and sometimes even funny.
-The material in this toolkit reflects its roots and connection with the Baptismal Covenant of the Episcopal Church as it is written in its Book of Common Prayer: “Will you persevere in resisting evil… Will you seek to serve Christ in all persons… Will you strive for justice… and respect the dignity of every human being?” it asks.
-And the people respond, “I will with God’s help.
+For those who accept the invitation, the toolkit provides resources for the journey that will empower them to respond effectively and to step firmly into the fight to eradicate a form of violence so subtle that it masks itself as culturally correct, socially accepted, harmless and sometimes even funny.
+The material in this toolkit reflects its roots and connection with the Baptismal Covenant of the Episcopal Church as it is written in its Book of Common Prayer: “Will you persevere in resisting evil … Will you seek to serve Christ in all persons … Will you strive for justice… and respect the dignity of every human being?” it asks.
+And the people respond, “I will with God´s help.
 Amen.”

-Introduction: Chiseche Salome Mibenge, Director, Gender Initiatives
+Introduction: Nicole Hosein, Director, Gender Initiatives Cluster

 Gender-Based Violence

 The subordination of women’s rights all over the world is sustained by harmful social, cultural and religious attitudes and practices and, in some cases, is encoded in law and policy.
-GBV occurs in various forms such as domestic violence, sexual assault, forced sterilization, child marriage, revenge porn and cyber-stalking.
+GBV occurs in various forms, such as domestic violence, sexual assault, forced sterilization, child marriage, revenge porn and cyber-stalking.
 It commonly is categorized into five central inter-related forms:

 • Physical violence